Investigating plant-soil-water relationships in western juniper (Juniperus occidentalis) woodlands

-- Larger streamflow and spring flow volumes observed in the treated watershed.
+- Greater streamflow and spring flow levels observed in the treated watershed.

-- Greater perennial grass cover observed in the treated watershed.
+- Greater grass (perennial and annual) and shrub cover observed in the treated watershed.

-- Perennial grass cover is positively correlated with changes in soil moisture, whereas juniper cover shows a negative correlation with soil moisture.
+- Greater grass cover is positively correlated with changes in soil moisture, whereas juniper cover shows a negative correlation with soil moisture.

-- There are temporary hydrological (groundwater) connections between upland watersheds and the valley during the winter/spring season.
+- Strong hydrologic connections between upland watersheds and the valley during the winter/spring season.

 Ecology and Hydrology of Western Juniper - OSU Range Field Day 2016

 The OSU Range Field day featured this 23-year research project being conducted in the heart of juniper country in central Oregon.
 The event that took place on 28 June 2016 at Brothers, OR included morning presentations on project research findings, followed by a tour to the paired-watershed study site.